SharoonRomail/Notice-Box/README.md

 - Heading - Heading to be used for Notice Box.
 - Message - Message to be shown in Notice Box.
 - Box Type - What type of Notice Box to be used.
+- Allow Close - Should the user be able to close the message? yes/no.

 Following "Box Type" attibutes can be used for Notice Box (this attribute is not case sensitive).